Bags Packed, Mail Stopped, Doors Locked, Heading to Manzanita Beach --

 Surf's Up at Local Beaches, May, 2005: Tillamook Headlight Herald

-We suggest going further: educate yourself about rip tides and currents.
-Check out the Manzanita – Know the Beach guide.
+When looking for things to do in Manzanita Oregon, it's important to educate yourself.
+We suggest going further: educate yourself about rip tides and currents around Manzanita Beach.
+Check out the Manzanita - Know the Beach guide.
 And definitely wear wetsuits, available for rental at the many surf shops along Hwy.
 101 (see also the surf shops listed below).

 Are your kids begging to ride the waves like others are doing?
-Well, we’ve got the local resources regarding local kid friendly surf lessons.
-You’ll find local lessons are held at nearby Short Sand Beach at Oswald West State Park.
+Well, we've got the local resources regarding local kid friendly surf lessons.
+You'll find local lessons are held at nearby Short Sand Beach at Oswald West State Park, just a short five minute drive from Manzanita Beach.

 Check at the following places and find the best fit for you and your kids: